asyncapi/modelina/docs/customisation.md

-# Customization
+# Customisation

-The AsyncAPI Model SDK uses **presets** to extend the rendered model.
+The AsyncAPI Model SDK uses **presets** objects to extend the rendered model.

 ## Preset